DataDog/documentation/content/en/change_tracking/_index.md

 - Kubernetes Pod Crashes
 - Watchdog Alerts

-For details on specific types of supported changes and setup requirements [see below](#tracked-changes).
+For details on specific types of supported changes and setup requirements, see the [Tracked changes](#tracked-changes) section.

 ## Using Change Tracking